Resources: News Alerts

 The way that the court determines who is an independent contractor has changed.

-Section 15AA provides that the ordinary meanings of employee and employer will be determined by the real substance and true nature of the relationship between the parties.
+Section 15AA of the FW Act now provides that the ordinary meanings of 'employee' and 'employer' will be determined by the real substance and true nature of the relationship between the parties.
 This “whole of relationship test” will consider the totality of the relationship between the individual and the person including the terms of the contract and how the contract is performed.

 Independent contractors who earn above the contractor high income threshold (which has been set to $175,000) can ‘opt out’ of using the whole relationship test by giving their hirer written notice.
 By opting out, this will mean that the relationship between the parties will be determined on what was agreed at the start of the relationship.